 By 2020, the Beacon campus will also include 120 units of affordable housing, sponsored by the Downtown Housing Improvement Corporation (DHIC).
 That happens to be the exact number of short-term rental rooms that were formerly at the Alexander YMCA on Hillsborough Street before its 2015 renovation.
 The development, Beacon Ridge, will include one-, two- and three-bedroom apartments that offer much more than just housing.
 Natalie Britt, DHIC Vice President of Real Estate Development says that this is a family property, taking advantage of its unique location and directing focus to kids and a family’s overall health by connecting families and individuals to the resources and training that lend to a healthier lifestyle.
 To that end, 75 seats across grade levels will be reserved at the elementary school for its younger residents.
 But Britt says the goal is to provide wraparound services for the entire family, not just the child.
 “I’m most excited about being able to follow the kids and families to see the progress that they make in school or health goals.
 Stable housing is just as important to better health as it is to education.”
 Fenner agrees, as family is also a focus of the elementary school: Teachers and staff have already met with many neighborhood families and will continue to keep them deeply involved throughout the school year.

 Because this is a new model in Wake County, the team expects it to evolve as they go.
 They’re still figuring out, for example, the best ways to incorporate volunteers and interact with the community at large.
-“This is not traditional for us,” says Herbert.
+“This is not traditional for us,” says Hebert.
 “It’s appreciating how all of these things interact and mix together.
 I hope we can learn and benefit from people from all walks of life.”

-“A healthy Southeast Raleigh is a healthy Raleigh and a healthy Wake County,” Herbert says.
+“A healthy Southeast Raleigh is a healthy Raleigh and a healthy Wake County,” Hebert says.
 “The sharing of space, sharing ideas, the intentionality behind how we serve the teachers, students and their families, as well as the membership base, is all wrapped up in that.
 The culture we create together at the Beacon site is going to be the most important piece to this initiative.
 If we can create that culture here, the future is bright for everybody.”